DCX-dev/Order-of-the-stone/README.md

 # Order of the Stone

-A 2D sandbox survival game built with Python and Pygame, featuring procedurally generated worlds, crafting, combat, and a modular architecture.
+A 2D sandbox survival game built with Python and Pygame, featuring procedurally generated worlds, crafting, combat, and an enhanced world management system.

 ## 🎮 Game Overview

 Order of the Stone is a 2D block-based sandbox game where players explore, mine resources, build structures, and survive in a procedurally generated world.
-The game features day/night cycles, hunger mechanics, village generation, and a comprehensive modding system.
+The game features day/night cycles, hunger mechanics, village generation, and a comprehensive world management system with up to 12 worlds and automatic preview screenshots.

 ## ✨ Features